+Step 0.
 Setting Up

 This assignment requires you to design and implement a small C program.
-Its primary purpose is simply to review C programming on a Linux system.
-Make a directory named "Lab4" and make it the current working directory.
+Its primary purpose is simply to review memory allocation in C, but it also will help you practice using system calls such as fork and exec.
+Make a directory named "Lab3" and make it the current working directory.
 Then create a file named "beetle.c" which solves the problem described below:

+Step 1.
 The Drunk Beetle and the Boiling Oil

 A single intoxicated beetle is placed in the exact center of a cardboard square that is suspended over a large vat of boiling oil.
 The beetle, being quite drunk, behaves erratically.
 It moves exactly 1 inch (in 1 second) in a straight line in a randomly chosen direction.
 It then passes out for exactly 1 second.
 When it wakes, it again picks a random direction and moves 1 inch.
 We are interested in selling insurance to drunk beetles on squares suspended above vats of boiling oil, so we want to compute the average time that a drunk beetle will live after it starts to move for the first time.
-Clearly the way to get a handle on this average is to measure the time it takes for a beetle to get boiled for lots of beetles and to compute the average over the sample.
+Clearly the way to get a handle on this average is to measure the time it takes for a beetle to get boiled for lots of beetles and compute the average over the entire sample.
 To make the problem a bit easier, assume that the last movement by the beetle lasts a full second.
 That is, don't worry about taking into account the fact that the last movement of the beetle will neither be a full inch nor a full second.